 In regards to Halong Bay, the hotly debated question is one vs two nights.
 We personally felt one night on Halong Bay was sufficient but if you have extra time, sure, stay for two.

 We opted for a suite on Orchid Cruises.
 While it was a nice experience, I hate to say I expected a little more.
 Don't get me wrong - It was nice; it's just that it was 3 star nice, not 5 star nice like it was advertised.
 It was all in the details: the food was just ok, the service was mediocre, and the rooms, while well appointed, were cute but not the level of luxury advertised online.

 The bathtub positioned near the floor-to-ceiling window, however, provided a wonderful backdrop of Halong Bay for an impromptu photoshoot.

-Lastly, we knew we'd need want some downtime on our trip as well.
-There's only so many "touristing" one can do.
-We found the perfect place to end our trip: on a beach in Phu Quoc.
-This turned out to be a great decision because at this point in the trip, it felt good to just lounge around by the pool and get massages on the beach.
+Lastly, we knew we would want some downtime as well.
+There is only so much "touristing" one can do.
+Fortunately, we found the perfect place to end our trip: on a beach in Phu Quoc.
+This turned out to be a great decision because, at this point in the trip, it felt good to just lounge around by the pool and get massages on the beach.
 Also, at this point, we had built up the courage to hop on motorbikes and explore the island.
 So much fun!